 As required by Statement of Financial Accounting Standards ("SFAS") No. 133, derivatives embedded within the Company's convertible debt are recognized on the Company's balance sheet and are stated at estimated fair value as determined by an independent third party at each reporting period.
-Changes in the fair value of the embedded derivatives are reflected quarterly as "Change in fair value of derivatives embedded within convertible debt."
+Changes in the fair value of the embedded derivatives are reflected quarterly as an adjustment to interest expense.